 -vy. --verbose Can be used multiple times.
-Once for INFO, twice for DEBUG, three times for conda clean --tarballs
+Once for INFO, twice for DEBUG, three times for conda commands available from other packages: doctor - A subcommand that displays environment health report

 -y, --yes Sets any confirmation values to 'yes' automatically.
 Users will not be asked to usage: conda compare [-h] [--json] [-v] [-q] [-n ENVIRONMENT | -p PATH] file file Path to the environment file that is to be compared against.